OCADrone/Installer/README.md

 This repository contains tools to install OCADrone OS, OCADrone tools, and some necessary components to control the system.

+## Customize behaviour
+All `Installer` tools can be configured through the file `include/variables.sh`.

 ## ocadrone_tools
-Contains scripts to install all OCADrone embed tools, including:
+Contains scripts to install OCADrone embed tools, including:
 * KNM library
 * 3DGeo library
 * AISignal library